The World's First Suspended Coaster: Way Older Than You Think

 Most amusement park enthusiasts point toward the original Bat at King's Island as the world's first, permanent, suspended roller coaster.
 And in the modern era, this is true, as it ran from 1981-1983.

-But the world's first suspended roller coaster was actually built roughly 80 years before The Bat, at the Long Beach Pike in Long Beach, CA. Known as Bisby's Spiral Airship, it was built in 1902.
+But the world's first suspended roller coaster was actually built roughly 80 years before The Bat, at the Long Beach Pike in Long Beach, CA. Known as Bisby's Spiral Airship, it was built in 1910.
+Some internet sources list the opening as 1902; but contemporary news sources of the day point to a 1910 opening.

 Bisby's Spiral Airship.
 Image: Historical Society of Long Beach